• Skip to primary navigation

 • It is important to portion the dough evenly to ensure even baking.
 Using a 2 tablespoon cookie scoop is the easiest way.

 • The baked cookies stay fresh in an airtight container at room temperature for up to 10 days.
-The dough can also be scooped into portions, frozen, then baked straight from the freezer when needed.
+The dough can also be scooped into portions, frozen, then a cookie dough ball can be baked straight from the freezer when needed.

 Cookies and a bowl of coconut in the bottom right corner.